5. Gateway & Transports

 @runnable("query", ...)

-Layer 3: Transport renders RESTTransport reads the "rest" surface,
+Layer 3: Transport renders RESTTransport reads runnables for "rest",

 generates FastAPI routes